 In 2012, the Governor appointed Bozoian to lead the Drought Assistance Program through the Soil and Water Conservation Program, which provided vital relief to Missouri's livestock and crop production industry.
 From 1993 to 2008, he was an assistant attorney general in the Agriculture and Environment Division for then-Attorney General Nixon.
 Bozoian operates and manages a 536-acre row crop and hay farm in Monroe County, as well as an 80-acre farm in Chariton County.

-A lifelong conservationist and an avid hunter, Pauley has been an executive committee and board member of the Conservation Federation of Missouri.
-She was a member of the board of the American National Fish & Wildlife Museum, where she served as director of conservation programs.
+Pauley was appointed by Gov. Nixon as Director of the Department of Natural Resources in December 2010.
+A lifelong conservationist and an avid hunter, Pauley has been an executive committee and board member of the Conservation Federation of Missouri, as well as a member of the board of the American National Fish & Wildlife Museum, where she served as director of conservation programs from 2005-2006.
 She has published a number of articles on wildlife and natural resources management.

 The Missouri Department of Natural Resources is responsible for preserving the quality of Missouri’s air, water and land.
 Among its programs are Missouri State Parks; Missouri Geological Survey; the Division of Environmental Quality; and the Soil and Water Conservation Program.